13 Days in Tunisia, North Africa – Backpacking Travel Guide

 I enjoyed Sidi Bou Said tiny alleys and streets the most.
 The terrace views from the Dar el-Ennabi house museum are impressive.

-My favourite part of Tozeur was the old district.
+My favorite part of Tozeur was the old district.
 It reminded me of Timbuktu in Mali and Bukhara in Uzbekistan.

 5-Chebika Mountain Oasis

-Chebika is a town on the feet of Djebel el Negueb Mountains and it is located about 50 kilometers north of Tozeur.
-After big floods in 1969 people left the old town and a new one started growing nearby in a safer place and closer to the oasis.
+Chebika is a town on the feet of Djebel el Negueb Mountains, and it is located about 50 kilometers north of Tozeur.
+After significant floods in 1969 people left the old town and a new one started growing nearby in a safer place and closer to the oasis.
 The old town is now a place of damaged ruins.
-However, it’s worth a visit to see what is left over and specially the view over the new town and green oasis.
+However, it’s worth a visit to see what is left over and especially the view over the new town and green oasis.

 6-Tamerza old village